Prajwalmj/InterviewPrep/New_Prep/LinkedList/ReadeMe.md

 ## SplitCircularLLIntoTwo
 - Given a circular LL, split it into two equal pars.
 If no of nodes in list are odd, make first list one node extra than second list.

+## MergeTwoSortedLists
+- Given two sorted lists, merge them into the third list in sorted order.
+- 2 ways, iterative or recursive